 As mentioned before, by giving your dog a super tasty chew or treat dispensing toy you may find that you are able distract your dog from the noises that are frightening them.
 If they have an extreme phobia though, they will be too frightened to engage and other techniques will need to be applied.

-Bring out a favourite toy for a game with them to help keep them distracted
+Bring out a favourite toy for a game with them to help keep your dog distracted

 4. Comfort your dog – ignoring them is not good advice